Personal Growth. Professional Purpose.

 Tuition & Funding: Aleh is offered to participants at a significant subsidy thanks to generous funding.

-For questions, please contact Joanna at joanna@ieje.org.
+For questions please contact Senior Program Director Abby Mintz at abby@ieje.org.